 - Rule Three – Roll With The Punches

 YNAB is one of the more interesting and user-friendly budgeting systems because it’s designed to put you in control of your money as quickly as possible.
 It will enable you to prioritize spending, evening out significant, upcoming expenses, build flexibility into your budget, and get yourself 30 days ahead on your spending – rather than being perpetually behind.

 Check out our YNAB review for more details.

 The Bottom Line on Copilot

-If you are an iOS person, Copilot could be the financial management app and budgeting app you’ve been looking for.
+If you are an iOS person (or Mac), Copilot could be the financial management app and budgeting app you’ve been looking for.
 It will help you keep an eye on your entire financial universe and get better control of where your money goes.